06 Mar Use a Data Inquiry Cycle to Guide Your Curriculum Review

-Now that we have our driving question and data at hand, we can begin to use our data.
+Now that we have our driving questions and data at hand, we can begin to use our data.
 This can be done in teams or as an individual teacher.

-Based on your assessment data, identify the standards you need to focus on to increase student growth.
+Based on your formative and summative assessment results, identify the standards you need to focus on to increase student growth.
 Here is where we turn from our assessment data to our curriculum maps to uncover and discover where in the curriculum these standards are taught.
 As you make the connections from curriculum to assessment, ask yourself, what confirms your expectations?
 Why did you have these expectations?
 What surprises you?

 Next, review your class resources and activities to see where and how these standards are addressed.
 As you do this, think through want you want students to learn by asking yourself: